-The Notes 144A/Reg S due 2025 prospect contains certain restrictive covenants, which among other things, limit our ability to (i) take additional debt, (ii) make dividend payments, redeem capital and make certain investments, (iii) transfer and sell assets, (iv) enter into any type of agreement that could limit the ability of subsidiaries to pay dividends or make capital distributions, (v) create collateral or pledge assets, (vi) consolidate, merge or sell assets and (vii) transact with affiliates.
+The Notes 144A/Reg S due 2025 prospect contains certain restrictive covenants, which among other things, limit our ability to (i) take additional debt, (ii) make dividend payments, redeem capital, and make certain investments, (iii) transfer and sell assets, (iv) enter into any type of agreement that could limit the ability of subsidiaries to pay dividends or make capital distributions, (v) create collateral or pledge assets, (vi) consolidate, merge or sell assets and (vii) transact with affiliates.
 The "Indenture" contract governing the Notes contains traditional default events.

-At the end of December 2022, there was an incompliance in the financial covenants related to Notes 144 A / Reg S maturing in 2025, however, they are expected to be corrected during the first half of 2023.
+At the end of December 2022, the company could not take additional debt as a result of the financial ratios that have to be measured to indicate if the Company may or not incur indebtedness, however, the ratios are expected to be normalized during the first half of 2023.

-(a) Free-standing Trust Credivalores O'Connor y Gramercy
+(c) Free-standing Trust Credivalores O'Connor y Gramercy

 On May 13, 2022, Credivalores signed a new credit line committed for US\$100 million with two international funds (O'Connor UBS and Gramercy), structured through a trust, which will be backed by the credit card product portfolio as credit collateral.
 The line has a term of 36 months with an availability period of 12 months from its signature and amortization of capital from month 24 from signature, to achieve an average life of the facility of around 2.54 years.
 Each of the disbursements of this credit will be covered in Colombian pesos through operations with derivative financial instruments at maturity.
-At the end of December 2022, US\$87,713,627 million of this facility had been disbursed, which were covered in Colombian pesos through derivative financial instruments.
+At the end of December 2022, US\$87,713,627 million of this facility had been disbursed, which was covered in Colombian pesos through derivative financial instruments.